 Beyond that, a new Trump Administration policy allows local governments to block refugee resettlement.
 Under the current structure of the law, local governments must reaffirm accepting refugees each year—meaning the administration has essentially designed this matter to remain a hot button political issue.
 While only two counties have actually passed local refugee resettlement bans thus far (one in Minnesota and one in Virginia) tensions are rising across the country, including in Bismarck.

 At the Goldstein Immigration Lawyers, we are proud of our history and record of success advocating for immigrant rights.
 Our attorneys handle the full range of immigration matters.
-Call our Los Angeles law office at (213) 262-2000 for a confidential consultation.
+Contact us for a confidential consultation.
 Our legal team will work tirelessly to help you achieve the most effective, stress-free resolution possible.